microsoft/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

     ![Various information is highlighted on the Messages tab of the Results pane.](./media/ssms-query-results-messages-statistics-io.png "Compare the information")

 15. You are now done with the SqlServer2008 VM.
-Log off of the VM to close the RDP session.
+Log off the VM to close the RDP session.

 ## After the hands-on lab